Indoor air quality: Particulates

 Atmospheric particulate matter, also known as particulates, can be found indoors and can affect the health of occupants.
 Indoor particulate matter can come from different indoor sources or be created as secondary aerosols through indoor gas-to-particle reactions.
 They can also be outdoor particles that enter indoors.
 These indoor particles vary widely in size, ranging from nanomet (nanoparticles/ultrafine particles emitted from combustion sources) to micromet (resuspensed dust).
 Particulate matter can also be produced through cooking activities.
 Frying produces higher concentrations than boiling or grilling and cooking meat produces higher concentrations than cooking vegetables.
-Preparing a Thanksgiving dinner can produce very high concentrations of particulate matter, exceeding 300 μg/m^{3}.
+Preparing a Thanksgiving dinner can produce high concentrations of particulate matter, exceeding 300 μg/m^{3}.

 Particulates can penetrate deep into the lungs and brain from blood streams, causing health problems such as heart disease, lung disease, cancer and preterm birth.

 Generated from building materials, furnishing and consumer products

 Volatile organic compounds

 Volatile organic compounds (VOCs) include a variety of chemicals, some of which may have short- and long-term adverse health effects.
 There are numerous sources of VOCs indoors, which means that their concentrations are consistently higher indoors (up to ten times higher) than outdoors.
 Some VOCs are emitted directly indoors, and some are formed through the subsequent chemical reactions that can occur in the gas-phase, or on surfaces.
 VOCs presenting health hazards include benzene, formaldehyde, tetrachloroethylene and trichloroethylene.

 VOCs are emitted by thousands of indoor products.
 Examples include: paints, varnishes, waxes and lacquers, paint strippers, cleaning and personal care products, pesticides, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers, and photographic solutions.
 Chlorinated drinking water releases chloroform when hot water is used in the home.
 Benzene is emitted from fuel stored in attached garages.

 Human activities such as cooking and cleaning can also emit VOCs.
 Cooking can release long-chain aldehydes and alkanes when oil is heated and terpenes can be released when spices are prepared and/or cooked.
 Leaks of natural gas from cooking appliances have been linked to elevated levels of VOCs including benzene in homes in the USA.
 Cleaning products contain a range of VOCs, including monoterpenes, sesquiterpenes, alcohols and esters.
 Once released into the air, VOCs can undergo reactions with ozone and hydroxyl radicals to produce other VOCs, such as formaldehyde.